 The Asthma and Allergy Foundation of America discusses these topics in our Annual State Honor Roll of Asthma and Allergy Policies for Schools.
 The report describes states with the best public policies for people with asthma, food allergies and related allergic diseases in U.S. public schools.

 Without good policies, students are at risk.
-Earlier this year, two separate school districts in Texas disciplined students in asthma-related incidents.
+Two separate school districts in Texas disciplined students in asthma-related incidents.